geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <a name="context_activities_grouping_publisherid"></a>
 #### 9.6.2.3 Publisher ID Grouping Activity
-Used to identify statements about the AU using the publisher's id from the course structure.
+Used to identify statements about the AU using the publisher's ID from the course structure.

-The LMS MUST include an Activity object with an "id" property whose value is the unaltered value of the AU's id attribute from the course structure (See Section 13.1.4 AU Metadata – id) in the "grouping" context activities list in the "contextTemplate" as described in the State API (See Section 10) prior to launching an AU.
-The LMS MUST also include the publisher id Activity in the "grouping" context activities list for all "cmi5 defined" and "cmi5 allowed" statements it makes directly in the LRS.
+The LMS MUST include an Activity object with an "id" property whose value is the unaltered value of the AU's ID attribute from the course structure (See Section 13.1.4 AU Metadata – id) in the "grouping" context activities list in the "contextTemplate" as described in the State API (See Section 10) prior to launching an AU.
+The LMS MUST also include the publisher ID Activity in the "grouping" context activities list for all "cmi5 defined" and "cmi5 allowed" statements it makes directly in the LRS.

 <a name="extensions"></a>
 ### 9.6.3 extensions